 We would encourage you to inform us of any adjustment that you may need during the recruitment process which will allow us to support your recruitment journey.

+The application form is based on the competency and values framework ( CVF) You will be expected to evidence your values and evidence of the competencies from your policing career.
 Your application will be sifted to the same high standards expected for any applicant to this organisation.

 Officers aspiring to transfer to Police Scotland as a Police Officer require to be physically active and already maintain a fit and healthy lifestyle.
 When attending your fitness assessment we would expect officers to be at the peak of their physical fitness, having prepared in advance of the assessment.
 Transferees will be assessed over a mile and a half run, or during inclement weather, a multi-stage shuttle run (MSSR).
 During the fitness assessment we will consider your weekly fitness routine, overall fitness level, effort applied, timed run and recovery period.
 Joining Police Scotland is a highly competitive journey, so officers require to give the very best account of themselves to progress further.

 You will find plenty of information online and on social media to assist you in your preparation.
-Candidates will also be subject to a Substance Misuse Test at this stage.

 You will be required to attend an appointment with our Health Provider to confirm you are fit and healthy and meet the standards required of an operational police officer.
 This includes the eyesight test and BMI check.